 A popular shopping area since the swinging sixties, Carnaby Street is an eclectic mix of shopping and dining in the heart of the West End.
 Just a few minutes walk from Oxford Street, you’ll discover heritage labels alongside boutique stores each with their own particular style and take on the products they sell.

-For an equally extensive choice of food and drink, head to Kingly Court, a vibrant courtyard with 3-storeys of exquisite cuisine and on-trend drinks bars.
+For an equally extensive choice of food, head to Kingly Court, a vibrant courtyard with 3-storeys of exquisite cuisine.

 And be sure to visit the nearby Newburgh Quarter of Curiosity, a delightful cobbled street brimming with boutique stores and big brands.